Keith Jobling

-Keith Jobling (26 March 1934 – 20 September 2020) was an English professional footballer born in Grimsby who made 450 appearances in the Football League as a centre half for Grimsby Town.
+Keith Jobling (26 March 1934 – 20 September 2020) was an English professional footballer who made 450 appearances in the Football League as a centre half for Grimsby Town.
 Until overtaken by John McDermott in 2000, Jobling was Grimsby Town's appearance record-holder.
 After leaving Grimsby he joined Boston United, first as a player and then as successor to Jim Smith as manager.

 Jobling died on 20 September 2020, at the age of 86.